-During the first quarter of 2013, research and development expense of approximately \$12.0 million were in line with the \$12.1 million of research and development expense in the first quarter of 2012.
-Decreases in depreciation expense of \$0.2 million, equipment and supplies of \$0.3 million, and \$0.4 million, net, of other expenses were partially offset by an increase of \$0.8 million in amounts allocated to research and development as a result of decreased commercial production volumes.
-Research and development expense included stock-based compensation expense of \$1.2 million and \$1.1 million during the first quarter of 2013 and 2012, respectively.
+During the second quarter of 2013, research and development expense increased \$0.4 million, or 4%, compared to the second quarter of 2012.
+The increase in research and development expense was primarily attributed to an increase of \$0.8 million in manufacturing resources allocated to research and development as a result of decreased commercial production volumes partially offset by decreases of \$0.2 million of facility costs and \$0.2 million of other net expenses.
+Research and development expense included stock-based compensation expense of \$1.0 million and \$1.1 million during the second quarters of 2013 and 2012, respectively.